MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/azure-digital-twins-query-request-plugin.md

 ---
 title: azure_digital_twins_query_request plugin - Azure Data Explorer
-description: Learn how to use the azure_digital_twins_query_request plugin to run an Azure Digital Twins query as part of a Kusto Query Language Query. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Learn how to use the azure_digital_twins_query_request plugin to run an Azure Digital Twins query as part of a Kusto query.

+ms.reviewer: alexans
+ms.topic: reference
+ms.date: 11/03/2022